JyRaGa/daapyq/MOOC/Introduction to Environmental Engineering and Science - Fundamental and Sustainability Concepts/Assignments.md

-## Sample Template used for extraction
+## LLM Prompt Template used for extraction:
 ```
 I have attached screenshots of the NPTEL assignment questions for this week.
 Please generate a downloadable Markdown (.md) file for my exam revision following these strict guidelines: